-National Association of Insurance Commissioners (NAIC) Cont. financial interest ahead of the consumer's.
-Prior to recommending the annuity, insurers would be required to disclose: (1) the scope and terms of their relationship with the consumer; (2) any limitations it has; (3) how it is being compensated; and (4) any material conflicts of interest.
-Insurers would need to establish a supervision system "reasonably designed" to achieve its compliance with the regulation.
+State ▼ Fiduciary/Best Interest Development ▼ Sources ▼ National Association of Insurance Commissioners (NAIC) Cont.
+Prior to recommending the annuity, the producer must disclose: (1) the scope and terms of the producer's relationship with the consumer; (2) identify the products it is licensed and authorized to sell; (3) the insurers for whom it is authorized to sell; (4) a description of the sources and types of compensation to be received by the producer; and (5) notice of the consumer's right to request additional information regarding the compensation.
+Also, the producer must identify and avoid or reasonably manage and disclose material conflicts of interest.
+The regulation requires that insurers establish a supervision system "reasonably designed" to achieve its compliance with the regulation.
 Should an insurer violate this regulation, it would need to take corrective action and could be subject to "appropriate penalties and sanctions".
-This regulation would not create a private right of action.
+This regulation does not create a private right of action.
 Certified Financial Planner Board of Standards, Inc. (CFP Board) In November 2018, the CFP Board updated its Code of Ethics and Standards of Conduct by extending the fiduciary duty owed to clients.
 Previously, the Standard applied to financial planning, but the new Standard - which will be effective October 1, 2019 - will cover financial advice to clients.
 The Standard says that in providing financial advice, a CFP professional "must act as a fiduciary, and therefore, act in the best interest of the Client."
 This duty includes duties of loyalty and care and a duty to follow client instructions.
 The duty of loyalty requires, among other things, that the interests of the client be placed above those of the CFP professional and his/her firm.
 The Standard also imposes requirements when a professional takes on a duty to monitor.
 Among other things, the Standard will require CFP professionals to make full disclosure of material conflicts, and adopt and follow business practices reasonably designed to prevent conflicts from compromising the professional's ability to act in the client's best interest.
 Before providing advice, the professional must obtain the client's consent, which may be implicit.
 CFP professionals are also required by the new Standard to make disclosures of their services, compensation, how the client pays for the products or services being recommended, and a description of additional costs the client may have to bear.
 CFP professionals are not subject to a private right of action under the Standard, but are subject to discipline by the CFP Board.
 Code of Ethics and Standards of Conduct